dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 Traditional Registration
 ~~~~~~~~~~~~~~~~~~~~~~~~
-When using BitBucket and GitLab for you workflows, use the traditional registration.
+When using Bitbucket and GitLab for you workflows, use the traditional registration.
 There are two types of traditional registration: quick registration and manual registration.

 There are some ways to make the traditional registration process more seamless.